 It is important that an individual facing charges attains the assistance of an attorney as soon as possible in an effort to create the best results possible, including the possibility of there being any negotiations or the discovery of mitigating facts that can lessen the severity of penalties.
 There are also variations of approaching an assault case, and only an experienced attorney will be equipped with the understanding necessary to utilize them in their clients’ favor.

-Defenses & Mitigating Factors That May Be Available In An Assault Case
+What Defenses & Mitigating Factors May Be Available In An Assault Case?

 One of the biggest defenses in an assault case is self-defense.
 An individual that claims self-defense must prove that they used a reasonable and equal amount of force to that of their aggressor when defending themselves.
 If there is enough evidence to prove that this was the case, a self-defense approach will yield a “not guilty” verdict.